U.S. Vice President Pence, next in line behind Trump, tests negative for COVID-19

 Pence has also been central to some of the administration’s legislative efforts, including the tax cuts passed in 2017.
 Pence staunchly opposes abortion rights and passionately supports de-regulation of business and shrinking the size of government.

-Reporting by Steve Holland; Writing by Andy Sullivan and Doina Chiacu; Editing by Scott Malone and Alistair Bell
+Reporting by Steve Holland and Susan Cornwell; Writing by Andy Sullivan and Doina Chiacu; Editing by Scott Malone and Alistair Bell

 Our Standards: The Thomson Reuters Trust Principles.